-Tom details some of the trials he had to endure in order to have children of his own and the impact that fatherhood is having on his life currently.
+Tom details some of the trials he had to endure to have children of his own and the impact that fatherhood is having on his life.

-He explains his feelings very eloquently, and you can truly feel the passion he has for his two children.
+He explains his feelings eloquently, and you can truly feel his passion for his two children.

 Christina Pazsitzky – All Hail Queen Jeans

 Christina Pazsitsky is best known as the Queen of Jeans and is a highly decorated comedian in her own right.

 In this episode of the Honeydew Podcast, Christina talks about some of the more traumatic moments in her life and how they have managed to stick with her.